 Confirmed reports now state that Meta is slowly rolling out the ability to schedule Instagram content directly from the app itself.
 As of 2022, there are no signs of when this feature will make it out to the general Instagram audience, but keep your eyes open for that announcement.

 While Meta continues to tinker with the ability to schedule posts on Instagram, the landscape of social media automation hasn’t changed much from last year.
 Here are The Loop Marketing’s recommendations for the best social media automation services.

 If you are looking for something easy to use and decently priced, then Buffer is the way to go.

 Unsure of what time to post?
-Buffer sets three preferred times every day based on social media metrics to give your Instagram photos the best chances to be seen.
+Buffer sets three preferred times daily based on social media metrics to give your Instagram photos the best chances to be seen.

 On the free version, users can schedule posts, but to get the best results, you will need to sign up for the paid plan.

-Hootsuite has been around forever so it’s no wonder that they’ve managed to find themselves on our list of the best automated social media platforms.
+Hootsuite has been around forever, so it’s no wonder they’ve managed to find themselves on our list of the best automated social media platforms.

 Like other platforms, Hootsuite has a limited free plan and a bevy of more expensive subscription options ranging from $49 a month to $599 a month.

-The biggest difference between the plans is how many posts you can schedule at once.
-On the free plan, it’s five maximum whereas the paid plans allow for unlimited.
+The biggest difference between the plans is how many posts you can schedule.
+On the free plan, it’s five maximum, whereas the paid plans allow for unlimited.